Compass Academy Staff

 6th Grade Team

 Sarah was born and raised a Southern Belle from Atlanta, Georgia, although she doesn’t have an accent.
-She packed up my car and moved to Denver after graduating with an undergrad in 2015 from University of North Georgia and has been in Denver for three years now.
+She packed up her car and moved to Denver after graduating with an undergrad in 2015 from University of North Georgia and has been in Denver for four years now.
 She has taught 6th grade Language Arts for two and a half years.
-In my spare time, Sarah likes hiking and enjoying nature, reading classical fiction, and snapping pictures with her camera.
+In her spare time, Sarah likes hiking and enjoying nature, reading classical fiction, and snapping pictures with her camera.
 She is currently attending the University of Colorado - Denver for her Master’s in Curriculum and Instruction for Reading and Writing.
 She believes in a safe, welcoming, and fun environment for kids to come into everyday.
 School is a home away from home, so she wants to make sure every person who enters her classroom feels comfortable and confident.
 As a Language Arts teacher, it is her goal to help her students discover a love of books, and expose them to a variety of experiences through literature.

 Before joining the Compass Academy team, Alexandra taught 6th grade Science in Florida.
 She earned her degree in Family, Youth, and Community Sciences from the University of Florida.
 She has multiple years experience teaching art and engineering summer camp courses to elementary students.
 Her goal is to foster a creative and positive learning environment for the students of Compass Academy.
 She is eager to bring her passion for science into the classroom.